0mWindyBug/0mWindyBug.github.io/_posts/2024-10-30-AudioGuard.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/RansomGuardDesign.png" alt="">

+## Expirementing with the kernel counterparts
+Would like to cover
+- the stack
+- IOCTL_KS_PROPERTY
+- IOCTL flow of sample application
+- callstack on break of start

 Now that we have a basic understanding of the components involved, let's take a look at sample code for using the ```IAudioClient``` interface to record input from a connected microphone and save it to a .wav file:
 ```cpp
     hr = CoInitializeEx(NULL, COINIT_SPEED_OVER_MEMORY);